 Туре Minimum Size DBH Credit Proposed Plant : Required Replacement.
 Max.
 Use Percentage

 Canopy Trees 1.5" Caliper 2:1 70%

-Evergreen trees 36" Height 3:1 30%
+Evergreen trees 36"Height 3:1 30%

 Understory Trees 1" Caliper 5:1 30%

 Large Shrubs 30" Height 6:1 30%

 Small Shrubs 18" Height 8:1 30%

-Perennials Perennials 1 Gallon Cont.
+Perennials 1 Gallon Cont.
 25:1 50%

-Groundcover Per Seed Source 70 SY area:1 None
+Groundcover Seeding Per Seed Source Recommendations 70 SY area:1 None

-Seeding Recommendations

-- (ed) The location of replacement trees shall be subject to the approval of the eity planning commission and shall be such as to provide the optimum enhancement, preservation and protection of woodland areas.
+(d) The location of replacement trees shall be subject to the approval of the planning commission and shall be such as to provide the optimum enhancement, preservation and protection of woodland areas.
 Where woodland densities permit, tree relocation or replacement shall be within the same woodland areas as the removed trees.
-Such woodland replanting shall not be used for the landscaping requirements of the subdivision ordinance or the zoning landscaping, section 2509. - (de) When the proposed tree to be removed has multiple stems trunks, each stem that is eight-inch d.b.h. or greater shall be calculated independently for its replacement value.
-For example, a tree that has three (3) stems of eight (8) inches, fourteen (14) inches, and sixteen (16) inches, shall require a total of five (5) replacement trees (1, 2, and 2 respectively).- each multi-stemmed tree caliper DBH inches shall be totaled and then divided by 8 to determine the required number or caliper inches of replacement vegetation.
+Such woodland replanting shall not be used for the landscaping requirements of the subdivision ordinance or the zoning landscaping, section 2509.

+(e) When the proposed tree to be removed has multiple trunks, each multi-stemmed tree caliper DBH inches shall be totaled and then divided by 8 to determine the required number or caliper inches of replacement vegetation.
 Sum DBH calipers shall be rounded down to determine the number of replacement credits required.
 For example, a multi-stemmed tree with 10", 12" and 13" trunks (10 + 12 + 13 = 34 divided by 8 = 4.25.
 Therefore, rounding to the next full number, 5 replacement credits would be required.

-- (e) Where tree relocation or replacement is not feasible within the woodland area, the relocation or replacement may be elsewhere on the property where the proposed activity is to be conducted. - (f) Where tree relocation or replacement is not feasible either within the woodland area or elsewhere on the property where the activity is to be conducted, the relocation or replacement may be made at another location within the city approved by the city forester.-Where tree relocation or replacement is not feasible within the woodland area, the relocation or replacement plantings may be placed elsewhere on the project property. - (g) Where tree relocation or replacement is not feasible within the woodland area, or on the project property where the activity is to be conducted, or on other property within the city approved by the city forester, the permit grantee shall pay into the city tree fund monies for tree replacement in a per tree amount representing the current market value for the tree replacement that would otherwise be required as approved by the Planning Commission.
-The city tree account fund shall be utilized for the planting of trees purpose of woodland creation and enhancement, installation of aesthetic landscape vegetation, provision of care and maintenance for public trees and provision and maintenance of specialized tree care equipment.
-Tree Fund plantings shall take place on public city property or within right-of-ways with approval of the agency of jurisdiction.
-Relocation or replacement plantings may be considered on private property provided that the owner grants a permanent conservation easement and the location is approved by the Planning Commission.

-(h)Where replacements are installed in a currently non-regulated woodland area on the project property, appropriate provision shall be made to guarantee that the replacement trees shall be preserved as planted, such as through a conservation or landscape easement to be granted to the City.
+(f) Where tree relocation or replacement is not feasible within the woodland area, the relocation or replacement plantings may be placed elsewhere on the project property.

+(g) Where tree relocation or replacement is not feasible within the woodland area, or on the project property, the permit grantee shall pay into the city tree fund monies for tree replacement in a per tree amount representing the market value for the tree replacement as approved by the Planning Commission.
+The city tree fund shall be utilized for the purpose of woodland creation and enhancement, installation of aesthetic landscape vegetation, provision of care and maintenance for public trees and provision and maintenance of specialized tree care equipment.
+Tree Fund plantings shall take place on public property or within right-of-ways with approval of the agency of jurisdiction.
+Relocation or replacement plantings may be considered on private property provided that the owner grants a permanent conservation easement and the location is approved by the Planning Commission. (h) Where replacements are installed in a currently non-regulated woodland area on the project property, appropriate provision shall be made to guarantee that the replacement trees shall be preserved as planted, such as through a conservation or landscape easement to be granted to the City.
 Such easement or other provision shall be in a form acceptable to the City Attorney and provide for the perpetual preservation of the replacement trees and related vegetation.